 Titles – In January of 2012, a Google Webmaster Central blog post told us that Google might sometimes change the title of a page in search results if they thought the new title might lead to more clicks and views of a page.
 While that might not be what the author of a page intended, it shows that Google is trying to make it easier for people to find the information they are searching for.
 I’ve run across sites where all the pages had the same titles, but unique main headings, and saw Google add the text for the main headings to those titles for each page.

-Queries – Google also has a history of rewriting queries searchers perform if they think that the search results might lead to results that better match the intent behind a query.
+Queries – Google has often made efforts to rewrite queries that searchers perform if the search engine thinks that search results might lead to results that better match the intent behind a query.
 This can include returning pages that include synonyms or good substitutes.
-Google also has a long history of showing possible query refinements within search results, and even asking a searcher if they intended something different at the top of a query, especially when they might think that a searcher may have misspelled a query term.
+Google also will rewrite queries with possible query refinements within search results, and will even ask a searcher in a prompt if they intended something different at the top of a query, especially when they might think that a searcher may have misspelled a query term.

 OneBoxes – Google will also display one box results based upon indications that searchers might prefer to see things like definitions or weather boxes or local results in response to some queries as well.
 It’s not just a matter of which search results are most “relevant” for a query, but rather which results they think searchers might prefer to see based upon a number of factors.
-These can include click rates that the one box results receive.
+The decisions to show such results can be based upon things like click rates that the one box results receive.

-Hummingbird is specifically aimed at returning better (higher quality) search results
+Hummingbird is specifically aimed at returning better (higher quality) search results, by how it may rewrite queries

-Google announced the Hummingbird update earlier this year, on their 15th anniversary, and its focus is on rewriting long and complex queries of the type that people might speak on mobile devices, but hidden within that circumstance is an intent to also improve the quality of search results for all queries.
+Google announced the Hummingbird update earlier this year, on their 15th anniversary, and its focus is to rewrite queries that are long and complex, and similar to what people might speak on mobile devices, but hidden within that circumstance is an intent to also improve the quality of search results for all queries.
 As noted during a press conference the day that the update was announced, Search Engine Land’s Danny Sullivan told us:

-How does Google work to return pages that “better match the meaning” of a query?
+How does Google work to return pages that “better match the meaning” when it might rewrite queries?
 Part of that challenge is in better re-writing a query to uncover such pages.
 It’s not a matter of finding pages in search results that have some of the words from the original query and looking for pages that might have more high quality links to them, or more Facebook likes, or more Google +’s, or some other kind of “correlation” between ranking signals and ranking search results.
 It involves ways to try to better interpret the words within the original queries and doing a better job of finding pages that better match the intent behind a search.

-Google’s Hummingbird update involves changing some of the words within an original long and complex query to capture the meaning behind those words rather than just returning pages in search results that contain the all the words within the original query.
+Google’s Hummingbird update involves doing better when it rewrites queries by changing some of the words within an original long and complex query to capture the meaning behind those words rather than just returning pages in search results that contain the all the words within the original query.
 This can be done by looking for synonyms or substitute terms for words within those queries from places like search results or from Query Sessions.

-But how might Google decide whether or not the rewritten query or placement terms might lead to higher quality results?
-Do they come closer to matching the intent of the person who performed the search with the pages returned?
+But how might Google decide whether or not when it may rewrite queries, that might lead to higher quality results?
+Do they come close to matching the intent of the person who performed the search with the pages returned?

-A patent from Google granted this week explores how Google might test and investigate rules that they follow in finding substitutes/synonyms for terms in a query when doing that kind of re-writing, to see how well received those are by searchers.
+A patent from Google granted this week explores how Google might test and investigate rules that they follow in finding substitutes/synonyms for terms in a query to rewrite queries, to see how well-received those are by searchers.
 The patent is:

 Removing substitution rules